 The Veterans Administration Regional Office (VARO) building on Assembly and Laurel streets is significant locally for its architecture.
 As a mid-century building, its history coincides with the early development and work of the General Services Administration (GSA) and represents the early work of a major southeast architecture firm.
 The VARO is a very early example of international style modernism in Columbia.Learn More

-Situated on the northeast corner of Blossom and Henderson streets, the Woman’s Club of Columbia building has been a downtown landmark for 77 years.
-Erected in 1941, the venerable structure stands as a physical testament to generations of women’s activism that began during the Civil War and grew in intensity during the late nineteenth and early twentieth centuries.Learn More
+Situated on the northeast corner of Blossom and Henderson streets, the Woman’s Club of Columbia building was a downtown landmark for 77 years until its demolition in May 2018.
+Erected in 1941, the venerable structure stood as a physical testament to generations of women’s activism that began during the Civil War and grew in intensity during the late nineteenth and early twentieth centuries.Learn More